 Judges, known as the Hellanodikai, sat at the stadium’s south bank on a stone podium known as the exedra, while the north bank was reserved for the priestess of the goddess Demeter, the only married woman allowed to watch the events.

 That said, for all this history the stadium’s life is not over yet.
-The venue was partially restored and returned to its original purpose for the 2004 Athens Olympics.
+The venue was partially restored and returned to its original purpose for the 2004 Athens Olympics and you can still see the original starting and finishing lines!

 The Olympiad’s shot-put events were conducted here, this time including both men and women, to remarkable success.
 “This facility is absolutely world-class.”
 Said shot-put world champion, Adam Nelson.
 “It has been for 3,500 years, so why would it change now?”